septentrio-gnss/septentrio_gnss_driver/README.md

   <details>
   <summary>Receiver Type</summary>

-  + `receiver_type`: This parameter is to select the type of Septentrio receiver
+  + `receiver_type`: This parameter is to select the type of the Septentrio receiver
-    + `GNSS`: If the `receiver_type: GNSS` then ROS can only output data related to GNSS receivers.
+    + If `gnss`, then ROS can only output data related to GNSS receivers.
-    + `INS`: If the `receiver_type: INS` then ROS can only output data related to INS receivers.
+    + If `ins`, then ROS can only output data related to INS receivers.
+	+ default: `gnss`
   </details>

   <details>